ddumet/metaheuristics-optimisation/problems/2_Shifted_Schwefel/README.md

 ![](shifted-schwefel-problem.png)

-## Dimension 50, 10 runs
 This problem is a unimodal function and therefore a favoring **intensification** over **diversification** seems to be a good idea.
 However, given the shape of the function and possible "plateaux" close to the optimum, having a good balance between both works better.

+## Dimension 50, 10 runs
 We've tried both **Particle Swarm Optimisation GENerational** algorithm and the **Self-Adaptative Differential Evolution** algorithms, with PSO_GEN being quickly stuck close to the optimum.
 SADE on the controry can easily converge to the optimum.
+For both algorithm we've chosen configuration that should balance intensification and diversification, i.e. for **PSO-GEN** having a similar medium value for the social and cognitive components as well as a global best swarm topology, and for **SADE** having a mutation variant that uses both random and the best solution so far to create new solution.

 Configuration used for PSO_GEN and SADE were: